 Contracts and procurements for purchases \$5,000 or over require formal advertising.
-In this process, a bidder is selected based on material submitted in a response to an Invitation for Bid (IFB) or RFP only.
+In this process, a bidder is selected based on material submitted in a response to an Invitation for a) Invitation for Bid (IFB)

+Bid (IFB) or RFP only.
 IFBs/RFPs must clearly define all requirements the bidder must fulfill for the bid or offer, which will be evaluated by the project.
 Bidders are not allowed to discuss or clarify any points after their bids have been submitted.
 A firm, fixed-price contract results with no face-to-face negotiation.